EinfachHans/cordova-plugin-contacts-x/readme.md

 ## find

 Find Contacts by given options.
-If you don't set a field to true, it is not included or empty in the result
+If you don't set a field to `true`, it is not included or empty in the result.
+If `baseCountryCode` is passed as an option, the plugin attempts to resolve the normalized E.164 phone numbers in the `phoneNumbers` Array.

 ### Parameters: